First class is free when you sign up on mindbody!

 Girl Fit & Lady Fit Strength & Stretch

-The GIRL FIT class is a strength, flexibility, and injury prevention class tailored to the unique needs of adolescent females.
+The GIRL FIT and LADY FIT classes are strength, flexibility, and injury prevention classes tailored to the unique needs of females.
 Each class consists of a dynamic warm up, upper body strengthening, core strengthening, glute strengthening, hip stability, lower body and posterior chain strengthening, ankle stability, balance, and stretching.
-Girls are encouraged to listen to their bodies and modify their workouts to match their own skill level and to maintain good form.
+Girls & women are encouraged to listen to their bodies and modify their workouts to match their own skill level and to maintain good form.
 Girl Fit is a fun, high energy workout and excellent cross training.
 Bring your friends and let Girl Fit help you stay strong enough to follow your dreams!

 Teenage girls are experiencing more opportunities in the world than ever before, yet are often faced with great challenges socially, emotionally, and with family, academic, and extra-curricular commitments.
 Yoga for Girls is designed to promote and enhance flexibility, calm, and strength in both mind and body.
 In this co-created, safe space girls have the opportunity to explore traditional yoga postures, breathing techniques, mindfulness, meditation, partner work and group challenges.
 Through movement, games, breathing practices, and deep relaxation girls will enhance their self-confidence, focus, connection to others, and ability to find calm within themselves.
 Girls will learn how to call upon these personal strengths when stressful moments arise.

 Hip Hop Cardio & Core